Describe The Possible Echelon Forms Of A Nonzero 2times2 Matrix

 Summary of Possible Echelon Forms

-In summary, the possible row echelon forms of a non-zero 2x2 matrix are:
+In a nutshell, the possible row echelon forms of a non-zero 2x2 matrix are:

 Illustrative Examples and Edge Cases